 What Is GEX?

-GEX — Gamma Exposure — measures the aggregate gamma positioning of options market makers (dealers).
-In plain English: it tells you whether dealers need to buy the dips and sell the rips (dampening moves) or sell the dips and buy the rips (amplifying moves).
+GEX — Gamma Exposure — estimates the aggregate gamma positioning around an index, ETF, or stock.
+In plain English: it helps you infer whether options dealer hedging may buy dips and sell rips (dampening moves) or sell dips and buy rips (amplifying moves).

 How GEX Changes Your Trading